Top 5 Features introduced on Windows 10 October 2018 Update v1809!

 Windows 10 October 2018 Update Features

-As like previous Windows 10 feature updates, October 2018 update also brings a number of new features that include Your phone app that syncs the android device with Windows 10 PC and allows send receive text message from PC.
-A Dark theme File Explorer, Windows search preview, Cloud-powered Clipboard history, Auto adjust video brightness etc and huge improvements on existing features that include Edge, Notepad, Gambar and more.
+As with previous Windows 10 feature updates, October 2018 update also brings a number of new features that include the Your Phone app that syncs the android device with Windows 10 PC and allows send receive text messages from the PC.
+A Dark theme File Explorer, Windows search preview, Cloud-powered Clipboard history, Auto adjust video brightness, etc, and huge improvements on existing features that include Edge, Notepad, Gambar, and more.
 Here this post we have collected Top new features first time introduced on Windows 10 October 2018 Update version 1809.

 Your Phone App